minhtr05/obsidian/English/Concepts/Dialogue.md

 They avoid extraneious details that are uninteresting and unimportant to the story (e.g. Price to pay, how she'll pay, introductions), and instead begin with a [[Composing#Sizzling start|Sizzling Start]], that **hooks** the reader by telling them that the house she cherishes can't be salvaged.

-Starting off in the middle of the conflict and not explaining it fully it forces the reader to infer
+Starting off in the middle of the conflict and not explaining it fully it disoritentates the reader, mirroring the emotion that Willa is experiencing in response to the bad news.

+>[!cite]+